slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 The size of the stub is 16 bytes.
 So whatever is your original shellcode length, adding 16 to that would be the length of the encoded shellcode.

 Since the code is a bit long to be included here I have refrained from adding it here.
-You can find the link to the source-code of this shellcode encoder if you scroll below.
+You can find the link to the source code of this shellcode encoder if you scroll below.

 Here is a demo of the final shellcode encoder in action: